mvl22/mapbox-gl-js-docs/docs/pages/example/point-from-geocoder-result.md

 ---
 title: Set a point after Geocoder result
-description: Style a marker used to mark the location of the mapbox-gl-geocoder result.
+description: Style a marker used to mark the location of the mapbox-gl-geocoder search result.
 topics:
   - Geocoder
 thumbnail: point-from-geocoder-result